Saturday, September 25, 2010

-An Open Letter to T2 Aquatics Parents:
+An Open Letter to T2 Aquatics Parents (Summer 2010 re-issue):

 We had a great start to our T2 Aquatics season at the “Friday Night at the Races” Meet last night.
 Parents, thank you so much for you support.